-If you are referred to our RACC™ cardiology clinic for a cardiology consultation, then your doctor has concerns that you may have a heart problem and has decided that the best specialist qualified to assess you is a cardiologist.
-A cardiologist is a doctor who specializes in the heart.
-TotalCardiology is the largest group of cardiologists in Canada and offers a truly unique and different experience, including access to highly trained, expert clinical cardiologists, and our diagnostic testing facility.
+If you are referred to our RACC™ cardiology clinic, your doctor would like you assessed by a cardiologist who specializes in the heart.
+TotalCardiology is the largest group of cardiologists in Canada and provides access to highly trained, clinical cardiologists and diagnostic testing.

-The following information will help you get better prepared for your upcoming visit at TotalCardiology.
+The following information will help you prepare for your upcoming visit at TotalCardiology.

 BEFORE your appointment

-- You will receive a phone call and/or a letter from us with your appointment time and registration information for your upcoming visit prior to your appointment.
-In some cases we may arrange some tests before your appointment to provide the cardiologist with more information
+- You will receive a phone call and/or a letter from our clinic with your appointment time and registration information for your upcoming visit.
+In some cases, we may arrange tests prior to your appointment to provide the cardiologist with more information.

-- Print and fill in our patient questionnaire (pdf) and complete a copy of the General Questionnaire required for all new patients before the clinic appointment.
-Please bring the completed form to your appointment.
+- Please print and fill in our patient questionnaire (pdf).
+A completed a copy is required for all new patients before the clinic appointment.
+Please bring the completed form with you to your appointment.

-- Prepare and bring a detailed list of all your current medications including: any vitamins, herbal remedies and over-the-counter drugs.
-The list should have the name, dose and timing of your medications.
+- Prepare and bring a detailed list of all your current medications including any vitamins, herbal remedies, supplements, and over-the-counter drugs.
+The list should have the name of the medication, the dose (amount taken) and timing of your medications.

-- Bring your provincial Health Care Card and Government issued photo identification (this is required for all appointments and testing).
-Also bring writing material if you require or need to make notes.
+- Bring your provincial health care card and a piece of Government issued photo identification.
+This is required for all appointments and tests.
+Also bring something to take notes if you require.

-- Write down your symptoms (and any recent changes) and any questions or concerns you would like to discuss with the doctor.
+- Write down your symptoms, including recent changes, and any questions or concerns you would like to discuss with the doctor.

-- You may have an Electrocardiogram (heart tracing - ECG, EKG) performed and undergo a physical examination so please wear a shirt or blouse that enables you to easily change into an examination gown.
+- You may have an electrocardiogram (heart tracing - ECG, EKG) performed and undergo a physical examination during your appointment.
+Please wear a shirt or blouse that allows you to easily change into an examination gown.
 Avoid any lotions or perfumes.

 - If you have any questions before your appointment, you can contact the clinic at (403) 571-8641.

-- Need to cancel or re-book?
-At TotalCardiology our goal is to see each patient quickly.
-If you are unable to attend your appointment please contact us at least 24 hours ahead of time to cancel or re-book your appointment.
-We will be more than happy to provide another appointment for you.
+- If you are unable to attend your appointment please contact us at least 24 hours ahead of time to cancel or re-book your appointment.

 - Please arrive 15 minutes earlier than your appointment time.
 There is plenty of patient parking either behind or in front of our office as well as some limited street parking near the building.